-The symptoms you’re experiencing should not be seen as the enemy.
-In fact, they are valuable messages your body is trying to send you.
-They are the clues you are given to help you figure out the root cause.
-Suppressing them with medications will keep the underlying cause hidden, and it will also make it difficult for you to tell whether you’re improving or not.
+Suppressing these symptoms with medications will keep the underlying cause hidden, and it will also make it difficult for you to tell whether you’re improving or not.
 If you can’t see which way your symptoms are going, you won’t know if what you’re doing is helping.

-The other problem with over-medicating is the amount of extra work you are putting on your Detoxification circuit, especially your liver.
+The other problem with over-medicating is the amount of extra work you’re putting on your Detoxification circuit, especially your liver.

 All medications have to be processed by your system, and the liver has to get rid of what’s left over.
-If you have AFS, you’ll probably also have some congestion in your liver and detoxification system.
+Unfortunately, this can be a serious problem if you have AFS, which often causes congestion in your liver and detoxification system.
 In adrenal fatigue recovery, one of the aims is to detoxify the system gently, so that your Detoxification circuit runs smoothly and your body’s toxic load decreases.
 This then allows inflammation to subside, which is one of the biggest stressors on your health.

 But if you go down the conventional route, and you take a bunch of different medications or supplements for your symptoms, you will only add to the work your liver has to do.
 An already exhausted and congested liver won’t be able to keep up.
 Then your body’s toxic load will rise, creating more inflammation, and adding more stress on your adrenals.

 This makes AFS progress even faster, and it creates other health problems as well.

 And, finally, many medications have troubling side-effects.
 This means that the medications you take to address your symptoms may end up severely worsening your health.
 Some examples of this are: